 Shoe Palace - JCRo (2016)

 Long Beach artist JCRo created this mural of Kobe Bryant in action at the Melrose location of Shoe Palace in 2016.
 In honor of Kobe's final NBA game on April 13, 2016, the portrait is made from 413 triangles.
 Kobe ended his career with a W, scoring 60 points against the Utah Jazz at STAPLES Center.
-Since Bryant's death, the mural has been covered with Post-It Notes with messages from fans.
+After Bryant's death, the mural was covered by Post-It Notes with messages from fans.

 7725 Melrose Ave., Los Angeles 90046

-Sorella Boutique - "Energy Never Dies" by Painted Prophet (in progress)
+Sorella Boutique - "Energy Never Dies" by Painted Prophet (February 2020)